 - 1. Dress - 1.1.
 Athletes are required to wear correct dress at all times when competing in the arena and at the prize giving, except with express permission of the Ground Jury. - 1.1.1.
 Riding jackets may not be 'National' green.
 All other colours are permitted. - 1.1.2.
 Boots must be brown or black, and if worn with half chaps, colour coordination is expected (ornamental and/or fringes are not allowed).
 Boots must have a heel - 1.1.3.
-Breeches or jodhpurs must be white, fawn or cream in colour. - 1.1.4.
+Breeches or jodhpurs must be white, fawn or cream in colour.
+For League Shows darker colours will be allowed. - 1.1.4.
 Body Protectors: Properly fitting body protectors are recommended.
 When worn over the riding jacket, or instead of the riding jacket in hot weather, the body protector must be black or navy.
 Coloured body protectors must be worn inside and not over the jacket.